 As an applicant for this field, you should be able to demonstrate that you are proficient at problem-solving and enjoy interacting with others.
 Having said that, you should be ready with answers to the most frequently asked questions during the Desktop Support Interview.

-In this article, we will discuss what is Desktop Support Engineer (Roles and Responsibilities) is as well as the most common Desktop Support interview questions and answers that have been grouped based on their difficulty level, both for freshers and for experienced candidates.
+In this article, we will discuss what is Desktop Support Engineer (Roles and Responsibilities) is as well as the most common Desktop Support Engineer Interview Questions and Answers that have been grouped based on their difficulty level, both for freshers and experienced candidates.
 Practice these questions on a regular basis to increase the likelihood of getting acquitted of the interview.